 Honorifics aren’t tackled until the second book (Korean Made Simple 2) which helps prevent confusion early on.
 It was published in 2014 so has up-to-date content and will provide you with relevant examples of conversation.

-This series goes all the way up to a lower intermediate level, so it is good for anybody planning to study Korean for a long period of time.
-It works best if you have a tutor to help you when using it, but the explanations are very clear.
-It is written by the Seoul National University Language Institute, so you can be sure of its quality.
+This series goes all the way up to the lower intermediate level, so it’s good for anybody studying Korean for the long haul.
+Although the explanations are very clear, it works best if you have a tutor to help you when using it.

 Korean Made Easy

 Designed for self-study, this book has great reviews and is well thought out.
 The author taught at Sogang University and is a writer of several of the Sogang textbooks.